cenurv/rest_api_builder_essp/README.md

-# REST API Builder Provider
+# REST API Builder - Ecto Schema Store Provider

-Ecto Schema Store now implements an API resource provider for the `rest_api_builder` project.
+An API resource provider for the `rest_api_builder` project.
 This provider allows a developer to back a rest service using a store provided by this library.

 [REST API Builder](https://hex.pm/packages/rest_api_builder)